jobar8/interpies/README.md

 I recommend using [Anaconda](https://www.continuum.io/what-is-anaconda) for the installation of both Python and most of the dependencies.

 Once Anaconda has been installed, I would suggest creating a new environment for working with `interpies`.
-If working with SEG-Y files is not required (so you will not be able to load the `segy_io` module), you could start with this command.
+If working with SEG-Y files is not required (so you will not be able to load the `segy_io` module), you could start with this command:

 `conda create --name interpies gdal scikit-learn scikit-image matplotlib ipykernel python=3.6`